-This booklet summarizes the provisions contained in the legal plan document for the NYU Grossman School of Medicine Management and Staff 403(b) Retirement Plan (the "Plan").
+This booklet summarizes the provisions contained in the legal plan document for the NYU Grossman School of Medicine Retirement Plan for Members of the Faculty, Professional Research Staff and Administration (the "Plan").
 The official plan document will govern in the event of any conflict with the terms of this booklet.
-The plan documents are available for you to read; to obtain a copy, contact the NYU Langone Health Human Resources Department at 212-404-3787 or via email at nyulangone.org.
+The plan document is available for you to read; to obtain a copy, contact the NYU Langone Health Human Resources Department at 212-404-3787 or via email at nyulmcbenefits@nyulangone.org.
 NYU reserves the right to discontinue or change the Plan at any time.
 Nothing in this Summary Plan Description should be interpreted as implying a contract of employment.
 Being a participant in the Plan does not imply any right of continued employment with any employer in the NYU controlled group of employers.